Durian: Cultivation and trade

-Although the durian is not native to Thailand, Thailand is ranked the world's number one exporter of durian, producing around 700,000 tonnes of durian per year, 400,000 tonnes of which are exported to mainland China and Hong Kong.
-Malaysia and Indonesia follow, both producing about 265,000 tonnes each.
-Of this, Malaysia exported 35,000 tonnes in 1999.
+In 2018, Thailand was ranked the world's number one exporter of durians, producing around 700,000 tonnes of durians per year, 400,000 tonnes of which are exported to mainland China and Hong Kong.
 Chantaburi in Thailand holds the World Durian Festival in early May each year.
 This single province is responsible for half of the durian production of Thailand.
 The Davao Region is the top producer of the fruit in the Philippines, producing 60% of the country's total.
-The Kadayawan Durian Festival is held in conjunction with the Kadayawan Festival, an annual celebration in Davao City, featuring durians and other fruits.